EGI-Federation/documentation/content/en/providers/cloud-compute/openstack/aai.md

   > - Enable _Allow calls to the Introspection Endpoint?_ in **Introspection**
   >   field

-Submit the request and wait for an Check-in admin to review your Service request.
-Once done, you will get a client ID and client secret.
+Submit the request for review by the Check-in operations team.
+Once the request has been approved, you will get a client ID and client secret.
 Save them for the following steps

 ## Keystone setup